 The trip began with leaving for Mubarak village around 8 A.M shortly after assembling at the pick-up point and being seated in the buses.

 Nothing sounds better than 5 more minutes of sleep or maybe 10?

 Go back to bed and stop worrying about fixing yourself a sandwich early morning because breakfast shall be taken care of.

 Upon reaching Mubarak Village, we were given our life jackets and a few instructions about our journey to Churna Island in a local boat which goes by the name of “launch” by the locals.

 You are expected to reach Churna soaking wet if the sea is choppy, which in our case did not happen and it took quite some time for our body temperatures to get used to the sea.

 The visibility under water can be up to 15 meters only if nature doesn’t decide to be a party pooper.
 How?

 Yes he is annoying for real.

-For all those who did not grow up watching spongebob squarepants, this character depicts a bacteria in the sea called plankton and there can be millions of these in the sea at times which reduces the visibility under water.
+For all those who did not grow up watching spongebob squarepants, this character depicts a bacteria in the sea called plankton and at times there can be millions of these in the sea which can significantly reduces the visibility.

 The reef is not too colorful but not too dull either but you do get to see some interesting formations and lots of exciting marine life.